-Pursuant to Sub-article 11(5) of the Company's Articles of Association and the thresholds set out in the Supervisory Board Charter, the Supervisory Board's prior approval must be obtained for certain Management Board decisions and operations, in particular:
+Pursuant to Article 11(5) of the Company's Articles of Association and the thresholds set out in the Supervisory Board Charter, the Supervisory Board's prior approval must be obtained for certain Management Board decisions and operations, in particular:

-- acquisitions, investments (including capital expenditures for internal development), acquisitions of shareholdings and off-balance sheet commitments exceeding €25 million (consolidated figure) concerning assets and/or activities located outside European Union Member States or outside the scope of the approved Group strategy.
-The threshold is raised to €500 million(2) (consolidated figure) for assets and/ or activities located within European Union Member States and within the scope of the Group's strategy; - asset disposals (including transfers of real estate or shareholdings) in real estate exceeding €500 million[3] (consolidated figure); - indebtedness or guarantees in excess of €500 million (consolidated figure), threshold raised to €1 billion for corporate debt refinancing purposes; - transfers of all or part of the Company's business to third parties in excess of €500 million (consolidated figure); - any significant changes in the Group's governance and/ or organisation, allocation of responsibilities within the Management Board and any action affecting the Company's entitlement to the tax regime applicable to Listed Property Investment Company (SIIC) tax treatment or any other real estate tax-exempt status in a foreign country;
+- asset disposals (including transfers of real estate or shareholdings) in real estate exceeding €500 Mn (consolidated figure).
+This threshold is raised to €700 Mn (consolidated figure) for urgent operations and decisions; subject to prior dialogue between the CEO, the Chairman and the Vice-Chairman of the Supervisory Board; - indebtedness or guarantees in excess of €500 Mn (consolidated figure), threshold raised to €1 Bn for corporate debt refinancing purposes; - transfers of all or part of the Company's business to third parties in excess of €500 Mn (consolidated figure); - any significant changes in the Group's governance and/ or organisation, allocation of responsibilities within the Management Board and any action affecting the Company's entitlement to the tax regime applicable to Listed Property Investment Company (SIIC) tax treatment or any other real estate tax-exempt status in a foreign country; - any alterations to the Company's dividend policy and proposals by the Management Board in the distribution of interim or full dividends.